Erik1007/Alices-Restaurant/README.md

 ## Unfixed Bugs
 ********************

-This project has seen a number of bugs and issues, but as of right now, there are no unfixed bugs that I am aware of (that doesnt mean that there arent any, it just means that I am unaware of them).
+This project has seen a number of bugs and issues, but as of right now, there are no unfixed bugs that I am aware of (that does not mean that there are not any, it just means that I am unaware of them).
-In the creation of the blog app that is the means for users to signup/log-in and leave reviews about the resturant; there were significant issues maintinaing the url connections to the project.
+In the creation of the blog app that is the means for users to signup/log-in and leave reviews about the restaurant; there were significant issues maintaining the url connections to the project.
 Those url issues gave way to bugs connecting the project to the database.

 One of the main issues came from the migration of the database from Heroku to Elephantsql, which at one point resulted in the need to recover the database.
-Most recently a bug in Gitpod erased the environmental skeleton of the project including the env.py file, the djago downoad and all of the connecting url paths in the settings.
+Most recently a bug in Gitpod erased the environmental skeleton of the project including the env.py file, the djago download and all of the connecting url paths in the settings.

 As far as bugs in the actual project, there were significant issues building the tables/seats in the shell connecting to the database for the function to prevent a double booking on a specific date and time.
 There were also bugs surrounding the javascript code for the pop up modal in the interactive delete/confirm pop up modal in the reservation system.

-The many to many object combining the reservation with the tables to save the reservation and reserve the table (checking for availaibility) created many bugs and error codes that needed to be systematically tracked down and solved.
+The many to many object combining the reservation with the tables to save the reservation and reserve the table (checking for availability) created many bugs and error codes that needed to be systematically tracked down and solved.

-However, as each new issue presented itself, a solution was found to allieviate the problem.
+However, as each new issue presented itself, a solution was found to alleviate the problem.

 ## Deployment
 ********************

 There are multiple provides supporting the deployment of this project.
-The code was written and stored in the[Alices Restuarant GitHub repository](https://github.com/Erik1007/Alices-Restaurant).
-This was migrated to [Heroku Alices Restuarant](https://dashboard.heroku.com/apps/alices-restaurant-eh) to deploy the inbedded Django and python code.
+The code was written and stored in the[Alices restaurant GitHub repository](https://github.com/Erik1007/Alices-Restaurant).
+This was migrated to [Heroku Alices restaurant](https://dashboard.heroku.com/apps/alices-restaurant-eh) to deploy the imbedded Django and python code.
 [ElephantSQL](https://api.elephantsql.com) was linked into to house the databases used for this project.
 And lastly, [Cloudinary](https://console.cloudinary.com) was linked in and used as the media storage.

 ## Credits
 ********************

-Many different sources have been used as insipration and for multiple levels of assistance in the creation of this project.
-The sources used in the development process of this poject will be presented in two main groups code and media:
+Many different sources have been used as inspiration and for multiple levels of assistance in the creation of this project.
+The sources used in the development process of this project will be presented in two main groups code and media:

 ## Code:
 ********************